 She would travel about with young Janie, going from village to village.
 In these new places, Mary saved even more twin babies and got to the heart of many vile and superstitious practices.
 She taught that guilt was not determined by poison drinking and that gods do not need sacrifices.
 Mary then started to introduce the Gospel that had never been heard of by these new villages.

-Missionary to the Okoyong Tribe
+Life with the Okoyong Tribe

 During this time, Mary discovered the Okoyong tribe.
-She had a particular burden for them because the violence, drugs, and slavery was so devasting to their tribe.
+She had a particular burden for them because the violence, drugs, and slavery was so devastating to their tribe.
 Their entire tribe was overcome by it, a place where darkness was rampant.
 Poverty, murder, and disease ruled the Okoyong’s lives.

 Mary could not tear herself away from the idea of living with the tribe, even though so many other tribes advised against it.